Meet the Animals in Children's Zoo

 North American River Otters are one of the most playful animals that live at Lincoln Park Zoo.
 Our pair, a male and female, are often found swimming laps in their indoor/outdoor pool.
 They love to watch little LEAP-ers building towers and having fun with blocks—especially the brightly colored ones!
 River otters can survive in rivers, of course, but can also be found in lakes and swamps and feel just as at home on land as they do in the water.
 Their smooth, water-resistant fur, webbed feet, and long, narrow bodies make them excellent swimmers.
 A trip to the Children’s Zoo isn’t complete without a stop by to say “Hi!” to Odie and Emma!

 When you first arrive at LEAP, you walk right past the outdoor Red Wolf exhibit.
 You probably notice that it’s full of trees, tall grasses, and large rocks, making it tough to spot the wolves.
 This exhibit was designed to make them tricky to see, as Lincoln Park Zoo participated for many years in a red wolf reintroduction program, releasing young wolf pups into the wild to grow and thrive.
 In order to manage a successful reintroduction, the wolves shouldn’t be used to seeing people, so this exhibit is perfect for hiding away from the public eye.
-This is a great place to practice your observation skills--stay quiet and look closely to catch a glimpse of Rhett and Becca!
+This is a great place to practice your observation skills--stay quiet and look closely to catch a glimpse of Rhett, Becca, and their four pups!

 Eastern Screech Owls